andris9/sewercide-ctf/README.md

 1. **Open Deployment** - Navigate to the created deployment from the Deployments list
 2. **Open Entity Selector** - Access the deployment's Entity Connector screen
-3. **Connect Participant** - Assign the single participant for this deployment:
+3. **Connect Participant** - Assign the participant for this deployment:
    - Entity: `red-team.participant` (use dot notation for nested entities)
    - Username: Enter participant's username
    - Click "Connect" to assign participant to entity